Case studies

 Charities and NGOs

-Parliament has a very well established and popular CPD offering for teachers and lecturers, spread over three days and including workshops, talks, Q&A session with the speaker of the House of Commons, tours and lots more.
+Parliament has a very well established and popular CPD offering for teachers and lecturers, spread over three days and including workshops, talks, Q&A sessions with the speaker of the House of Commons, tours and lots more.
 However, nowadays schools find it increasingly difficult to allow teachers to take part in such extensive CPD, so Parliament asked us about how they might approach an online delivery: something we have a lot of experience in.
 We convened separate panels of primary and secondary teachers to find out about what forms might work for them, what times of day, how much content there should be and so on and made a series of recommendations for further investigation.
 An online survey of around 300 teachers and coordinators of relevant subjects, conducted via our online panel, quickly allowed us to gauge the appetite for various alternatives, the barriers to each and how they might be overcome.
 As usual in our research, we submitted a draft report, presented the findings and then submitted a final report reflecting the contributions made during the presentation.

 Electrical Safety in Schools produce resources and give extensive advice to schools in teaching about electrical safety in schools.
 It had been a number of years since some of these resources had been developed when they asked Schoolzone to conduct an extensive review of their offerings.
 We organised two focus groups: one of headteachers, the other of classroom teachers, to review the materials and tell us how they would prefer them to be re-developed.
 We then conducted a survey to add scale to some of the findings and to get a clearer picture of the landscape for teaching this topic in schools.
 500 teachers responded overnight to the survey and we analysed the data and examined how approaches varied by key stage, school demographic, region and so on.
 A full written report was accompanied by a workshop presentation of the findings to help embed the learning and recommendations from the research within the client's education team.
 We then went on to commission some of our panel of teachers to re-write the resources, which were then edited by our in-house review team, before being published by the client.